ankitmahendru/E-Menu/README.md

 Head over to http://localhost:3000 and start drooling over the UI.
 ⚙️ Environment Variables
 You'll need a .env file in the /server directory.
-Don't be that person who pushes their secrets to GitHub.
+Don't be that person who pushes their secrets to GitHub—I will judge you.
 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=something_actually_hard_to_guess